omkarcloud/botasaurus/README.md

   - Use Kubernetes to run thousands of bots in parallel.
   - Schedule Scraping Tasks at specific times or intervals
   - Whatsapp/Email Alerts
-  - An API to interface with Gmail and Outlook accounts.
   - MySQL/PostgreSQL Integration
   - And Many More :) -->